Xarvius/TIL/README.md

   - Change your models (in models.py).
   - Run python manage.py makemigrations to create migrations for those changes
   - Run python manage.py migrate to apply those changes to the database.
+- You should always return an HttpResponseRedirect after successfully dealing with POST data.
+This tip isn’t specific to Django; it’s just good Web development practice